The ImaginAsian

-The ImaginAsian was a movie theater in midtown Manhattan, New York City, dedicated to exclusively showcasing Asian and Asian American films.
-Located on 59th Street between 2nd and 3rd Avenues, The ImaginAsian was owned by ImaginAsian Entertainment, which also operates ImaginAsian TV (a 24/7 cable network), ImaginAsian Radio, and iaLink, an online e-zine.
-All films shown at The ImaginAsian are in their original language and subtitled for English-speaking audiences.
+The ImaginAsian was a movie theater in Midtown Manhattan, New York City, dedicated to exclusively showcasing Asian and Asian American films.
+Located on 59th Street between 2nd and 3rd Avenues, The ImaginAsian was owned by ImaginAsian Entertainment, which also operated ImaginAsian TV (a 24/7 cable network), ImaginAsian Radio, and iaLink, an online e-zine.
+All films shown at The ImaginAsian were in their original language and subtitled for English-speaking audiences.

-The ImaginAsian primarily showcases Asian films, including films from Japan, China, India, Thailand, Vietnam, Korea and the Philippines, as well as Asian American films from the United States.
-New box-office hits and independent films are shown alongside lesser-known classic titles.
+The ImaginAsian primarily showcased Asian films, including films from Japan, China, India, Thailand, Vietnam, Korea and the Philippines, as well as Asian American films from the United States.
+New box-office hits and independent films were shown alongside lesser-known classic titles.
 It also hosts several film festivals, including the New York Asian Film Festival and the New York Filipino Film Festival.

 The ImaginAsian was housed in a completely renovated Clearview Cinemas location, which was formerly known as the DW Griffith Theater.
 The theatre was acquired by Phoenix Cinemas, until they closed the location in 2014.